FourteenBrush/Classreader/README.md

 ## Building the project

-- Make sure you got the [task build system](https://taskfile.dev/installation/) and the [Odin compiler](https://odin-lang.org/docs/install/) installed.
+- Make sure you got the [Task build system](https://taskfile.dev/installation/) and the [Odin compiler](https://odin-lang.org/docs/install/) installed.
 - Build with `task` or run `task -l` to show all available options